alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 LINQ query syntax (`Select`/`SelectMany`) is in the appendix.

 Translating between layers often means turning a `Result` into a different output shape via `Match`.
-For example, at a boundary you might translate into a response DTO:
+For example, at a boundary you might translate into a response shape:

 ```csharp
 string response =